Nursing: Practical

 - Completed an equivalent course at another college or university with a grade of "C" or higher

-- Two semesters of high school algebra or Math1 within the last five (5) years of when the math was taken
+- One year of high school algebra or Math 1 completed within five (5) years prior to program application

 Admission Procedure